Discover Cape May, New Jersey

 A National Historic Landmark, the entire town of Cape May is a showcase of Victorian architecture.
 Walking down the streets, visitors can gape at the “painted ladies”—large, colorful painted homes embossed with gingerbread trim, wraparound verandas, stained-glass windows, gables and turrets that represent the Victorian era.

-The Emlen Physick Estate, the only Victorian house museum in Cape May, is an 18-room home with period-authentic furnishings.
+The Emlen Physick Estate, the only town’s only Victorian house museum, is an 18-room home with period-authentic furnishings.
 The Estate is headquarters for the Mid-Atlantic Center for the Arts, a local arts organization that organizes many festivals and celebrations.

-Take a stroll down the paved, two-mile stretch of the Promenade, Cape May’s boardwalk.
+Take a stroll down the paved, two-mile stretch of the Promenade.
 Pop into candy shops, ice cream parlors and other shops while enjoying the oceans views.
 At the end of the boardwalk is a postcard-perfect gazebo.

-At Sunset Beach be sure to leave with a few “Cape May diamonds,” clear quartz pebbles that wash in from the Delaware River.
+At Sunset Beach be sure to leave with a few “Cape May diamonds,” clear quartz pebbles that wash in from the Delaware River and Bay.
 These souvenirs can be found by combing the beaches or in gift shops.

-Also at Sunset Beach be sure to notice the sunken ship, the SS Atlantis, a World War I-era concrete ship that broke loose in 1962.
+Also at Sunset Beach be sure to notice the sunken ship, the SS Atlantus, a World War I-era concrete ship that broke loose in 1926.

 Cape May Lighthouse